Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 The beginner's dilemma

-When a new student starts out in aikido training, everything is bewildering.
-The body movements are complex.
-The mind-body coordination demanded of the student is daunting.
+When a new student starts aikido training, everything is bewildering.
+The movements are complex.
+The required mind-body coordination is daunting.

 The student doesn’t know where to begin.
-And so he grasps at straws.
+And so he latches on to the obvious approach: watch and imitate.

-And it’s crucial to capture the exact movements that a teacher is demonstrating.
-It’s crucial because a particular way of executing a movement calls into play a distinct set of muscles, and triggers distinct bodily sensations in the person performing the movements.
+And it’s crucial to capture the sensei's exact movements.
+It’s crucial because a particular way of executing a movement calls into play a distinct set of muscles, and contains subtleties that trigger distinct bodily sensations in the person performing the movements.
 And this is where learning occurs.
 This is where kinesthetic insights emerge.
-There are a dozen ways to do iriminage, and each one deploys a slightly different combination of muscle groups.

 Substance, not just appearance